 Many Filipinos are currently working in Dubai.

-Of the 700,000 Filipinos living in the United Arab Emirates, 450,00 of them are in Dubai, effectively making one of every five residents in this bustling city coming from the Philippines.
-With that number, one must have sensed that Dubai is a suitable place to work, knowing that many Filipinos live and work there in fields like construction, information technology, retail, design, tourism and as household workers.
+Of the over 700,000 Filipinos living in the United Arab Emirates, 450,00 of them are in Dubai, effectively making one of every five residents in this bustling city coming from the Philippines.
+With that number, one must have sensed that Dubai is a suitable place to work, knowing that many Filipinos live and work there in fields like construction, information technology, retail, design, tourism, and as household workers.